 Once customer logs into EnronOnline, he will need to click on the “Pipelines” button on the Quotes Screen.

+We will need to have a new product type “Pipeline Capacity” added to EnronOnline.
+The new product type will allow EnronOnline to set profiles for the Capacity Trading users.

 Legal Disclaimer Screen